From BR Bullpen

 Biographical Information

 First baseman Bill "Moose" Skowron played fourteen seasons in the majors, mostly with the New York Yankees.
-A power hitting 1st baseman who also hit for average, he was a six-time All-Star.
-Averaging a World Series every other year in his career, Skowron went to seven, earning five World Championship rings, four with New York and one his lone trip with the Los Angeles Dodgers.
+A power-hitting first baseman who also hit for average, he was a six-time All-Star.
+Averaging a World Series appearance every other year in his career, Skowron went to seven, earning five World Championship rings, four with New York and one his lone trip with the Los Angeles Dodgers.

-In the 1958 World Series, Skowron homered in Game One, drove in the winning run in Game Six, and hit a three-run home run in Game Seven, as New York captured another crown.
+In the 1958 World Series, Skowron homered in Game 1, drove in the winning run in Game 6, and hit a three-run home run in Game 7, as New York captured another crown.
 From 1960 to 1962, he hit more than 20 home runs in each year, and he was one of six Yankees to hit more than 20 in 1961, when he clubbed a career-high 28.
-He added two more World Series titles to his resume in 1961 and 1962.
+He added two more World Series titles to his resumé in 1961 and 1962.

 Through 2011, Skowron is the last position player for different consecutive World Series champions.

-After the 1963 season, Skowron's contract was sold to the Washington Senators, and midway through the following year, he was dealt to the Chicago White Sox.
+After the 1963 season, Skowron's contract was sold to the Washington Senators, and midway through the 1964 season, he was dealt to the Chicago White Sox.
 He hit 18 homers for the Sox in 1965 but had lost his job to first baseman Tommy McCraw by 1967 and was traded to the California Angels, with whom he ended his big league career.

 Overall Skowron hit .282 with 211 home runs and 888 RBI.
 He batted .293 with 8 homers and 29 RBI in 39 World Series games and was a member of five World Champion clubs.
 The most similar player, according to similarity scores, was his contemporary Bill White.

 Following his playing days Skowron owned a bar in Cicero, Illinois.
 He later worked in the White Sox community relations department, making personal appearances for the club.
 He died in 2012 of congestive heart failure following a long battle with cancer.